 Labour Party messaging runs continuously, enforcing Muscat’s latest narratives and slogans.
 Hopefuls launch their campaigns to become Labour Party local councillors and members of parliament.
 Sitting MPs advertise their ‘coffee mornings’ and projects.
 Members share thousands of hagiographic memes of Muscat in between sharing images of his enemies for targeted abuse.

-Abusive comments and posts regularly targeted Daphne Caruana Galizia’s family members and her own memory, anti-corruption activists from il-Kenniesa and OccupyJustice, and journalists who are critical of the government.
+Abusive comments and posts regularly targeted Daphne Caruana Galizia’s family members and her own memory, as well as anti-corruption activists and journalists who are critical of the government.
 There are countless violent threats against non-Labour Party politicians.

-The Shift News understands that people targeted for abuse in the groups have reported group members to the police’s cyber-crime unit.
+The Shift understands that people targeted for abuse in the groups have reported group members to the police’s cyber crime unit.

-Group messaging has spilled over onto public social media channels, prompting people to call on Muscat to intervene and call halt to escalating abuse by his supporters.
+Group messaging has spilt over onto public social media channels, prompting people to call on Muscat to intervene and call halt to escalating abuse by his supporters.
 Muscat has not done so.

 Anatomy of a hate attack: pro-Labour groups mobilise against anti-corruption activist